Albert M. Burns: Early life and education

 Albert Minis Burns was born on November 24, 1847, in Clarion, Pennsylvania, to Catherine (née Deary) and Thomas Burns.
-At the age of six, Burns moved to Platteville, Wisconsin with his family.
+At the age of six, Burns moved to Platteville, Wisconsin, with his family.
 He attended public schools until the outbreak of the American Civil War.

 After serving in the Civil War, Burns attended the Wisconsin Normal School and graduated with high honors in 1866.

 Career

 Military career

 At the age of thirteen, Burns served as a drummer boy in Company I of the 10th Wisconsin Infantry Regiment.
 He served under O. M. Mitchell in Kentucky, Tennessee and Alabama.
 During the Battle of Shiloh, Burns participated in the Huntsville Raid, which blocked reinforcements to the battle.
 He guarded the bridges along the Marietta and Cincinnati Railroad.
 In 1862, his regiment was assigned to the Fourteen Army Corps.
 He followed General Bragg in the Kentucky raids, and participated in the Battle of Perryville.
 He then fought in the Battle of Stones River, Second Battle of Chattanooga and Battle of Chickamauga.
 On September 20, 1863, at the Battle of Chickamauga, Burns was wounded in battle and recovered in the hospital for four weeks.
 He then participated in the Atlanta campaign.
-After reaching Atlanta, Burns' regiment service expired and he was discharged.
+After reaching Atlanta, Burns's regiment service expired and he was discharged.
 He returned to Platteville for three months.
 For heroic actions in 1863, Burns was commissioned a first lieutenant.

 Burns reenlisted in Company K of the 44th Wisconsin Infantry Regiment and was ordered to Nashville.
 He continued service in Tennessee and Kentucky.
 He served until the close of the war.
 Governor James T. Lewis promoted Burns to Captain because "he was the youngest soldier with the longest service from the state".